EngReteti/EngReteti/README.md

 ---

-## 👨‍💻 About Me?
+## 👨‍💻 About Me
-I am a **Computer Science student at The Co-operative University of Kenya** currently focusing on building a deep foundation in **Software Engineering**.
-I am a passionate problem solver and a critical thinker who believes in mastering the core logic of programming before scaling to the cloud.
+I am a Computer Science student at The Co-operative University of Kenya.
+My philosophy is simple: **master the core logic of programming before scaling to the cloud.** I am a dedicated problem solver focused on building efficient, maintainable software and transitioning into high-impact infrastructure roles.

-My journey is rooted in building efficient, maintainable software.
-Once I have established a strong professional foundation in software engineering, I am keen to transition into **DevOps Engineering** and **Cloud Architecture**.

-* 🔭 **Current Initiative:** Building a strong foundation in Software Engineering through Java and Python.
+* 🔭 **Current Initiative:** Deepening expertise in Java, Spring Boot, and Python.
-* 🌱 **Deep Learning:** Advanced DSA, Database Management, and Distributed Systems.
+* 🌱 **Deep Learning:** DSA, Database Management, and Distributed Systems.
-* ☁️ **Vision:** DevOps Engineering and Cloud Computing (Future Architect).
+* ☁️ **Vision:** Evolving from Software Engineering to DevOps and Cloud Architecture.
-* 🤝 **Philanthropy:** I love **giving back to the community** by sharing my tech skills and knowledge.
+* 🤝 **Philanthropy:** Passionate about giving back to the community by sharing tech skills.

 <div align="center">
   <br />